 Be sure to consider the environment and others as you choose which colors to add.
 Take into consideration what works with the rest of your home, and what you already have in your bedroom.
 If you share the bedroom with your partner, check in with them, too!

-Green, Teal, and Blue for Healing and Vitality
+Green, Teal, and Blue for Wellness and Vitality

 Purple for Prosperity